Naim2000/Naim2000.github.io/guides/dolphin/hbc.md

----
-title: "Installing the Homebrew Channel on Dolphin Emulator"
+# Installing the Homebrew Channel on Dolphin Emulator
----

 This guide will show you how to install the Homebrew Channel on Dolphin Emulator.
 ![HBC on Dolphin](/res/image/dolphin-hbc.png)